PLGL 142 - Law Office Procedures and Ethics » Sprimg 2023 » Midterm Exam Part 1

 When a firm conducts a conflicts check and discovers a potential conflict, what course of action should it take?

-A. Place the person with the conflict on leave immediately
+A. Terminate the employment of the person with the potential conflict

 B. Try to get consent of the clients involved and establish a screen